rrhg/rrhg.github.io/wazuh/email-alerts-basics.md

 * malicious command execution
 * files changes in /etc/

+To make this as simple as posible, Wazuh will be installed in a standalone system.
+No agents & no Elastic stack.

 2. As a prereqisite, postfix should be already installed & you should be able to send emails by